AdguardTeam/AGLint/README.md

 We have created a VSCode extension that fully covers adblock filter list syntax.
 It is available [here](https://marketplace.visualstudio.com/items?itemName=adguard.adblock).

 This extension enables syntax highlighting, and it's compatible with `AGLint`.
+Typically, it means that this extension will detect all syntax errors and show them in the editor, and on top of that, it will also show some warnings and hints, because it also runs `AGLint` under the hood.

 GitHub Linguist [also uses](https://github.com/github/linguist/pull/5968) this extension to highlight adblock filter lists.

 **We strongly recommend using this extension if you are working with adblock filter lists.**